awsdocs/amazon-chime-sdk-developer-guide/doc_source/play-audio-get-digits.md

 |  `InvalidActionParameter`  |  `CallId` or `ParticipantTag` parameter for the action is invalid\.  |  A `CallId`, `ParticipantTag`, or other parameter is not valid\.  |
 |  `SystemException`  |  System error while executing the action\.  |  A system error occurred while executing the action\.  |

-When the action fails to collect the number of specified digits due to a timeout or too many retries, the SIP media application invokes the Lambda function with the `ACTION_FAILED` invocation event type\.
+When the action fails to collect the number of specified digits due to a timeout or too many retries, the SIP media application invokes the AWS Lambda function with the `ACTION_FAILED` invocation event type\.

 ```
 {